Silver-Inlaid Brass Wedding Vessel (Gadur)

 There are handles on either side.
 As is typical, these are weak and ornamental only; they serve no practical purpose.

 Motifs in silver inlay include bands of stylised orchids (

 obar-obar) and rope twist (obid-obid) borders.
 This type of decoration has its origins in woodcarving (Fraser-Lu, 1989, p.
 110).
-The spire finial is decorated with silver inlay and surmounted by a 1921 US-Philippines Silver 50 centavos coin.
+The spire finial is decorated with spiralling silver inlay.

 Such containers were presented as gifts among wealthy Muslim Maranao families on Mindanao island in the southern Philippines.
 They might also have been used to present wedding gifts such as grain and textiles by the groom’s relatives (Fraser-Lu, p.
 108).